-Applications for admission in September 2017 are open
+Applications for entry in 2019 are now open

 Who should apply?

-Applications to our fully funded four year doctoral programme are being accepted for the next intake of students who will start in September 2017.
-We would like to receive applications from those who have (or expect to receive) a first class degree in mathematics, statistics, physics or closely related subject (or equivalent from other countries, see relevant pages at Imperial / Reading).
+We would like to receive applications from the EU and UK from those who have (or expect to receive) a first class degree in mathematics, statistics, physics, computer science, engineering, or closely related subject (or equivalent from other countries, see https://www.imperial.ac.uk/study/pg/apply/requirements/pgacademic).
 No prior knowledge of environmental science is required.

 The programme is normally intended for full-time study.
-However, we will consider sympathetically requests for flexible arrangements including part-time study when there are special circumstances, such as parental or other caring responsibilities, or a disability.
+However, we welcome requests for flexible arrangements including part-time study when there are special circumstances, such as parental or other caring responsibilities, or a disability.
 Such arrangements will be discussed and agreed after an offer is made for a place on the course.

 See funding page for details.

 Go to http://www.reading.ac.uk/pgapply to apply for a place at Imperial College or the University of Reading.

 The online application procedure will ask you for:

 - Personal information (sensitive information is not shared with the MPE CDT admissions team).